abdelk7344/independent-study-firebase/entries/entry1.md

 ## "Standing on the Shoulders of Giants"

-Once finishing this Daniel Shiffman’s tutorial, I myself will share the github repository with hope to help others in understanding Firebase.
+Once finishing this Daniel Shiffman’s tutorial, I myself will share the GitHub repository with hope to help others in understanding Firebase.
 That being said, I couldn’t have learned so much without Shiffman’s very informative and helpful [video](https://www.youtube.com/watch?v=7lEU1UEw3YI) regarding this topic.